Floyd G. Robinson: Career

 When the Ontario Institute for Studies in Education was created in 1965, Robinson became the founding Head and professor of the Department of Applied Psychology.
-In 1968 Robinson elected to work in OISE’s Field Centres and until retirement was successively Head and Field Professor in the Niagara, Northeastern Ontario, and Mid-northern Ontario Centres.
+In 1968 Robinson elected to work in OISE's Field Centres and until retirement was successively Head and Field Professor in the Niagara, Northeastern Ontario, and Mid-northern Ontario Centres.
 He believed that the best chance of improving education occurred when field-based education professors determined by sustained, on-site contact, the learning objectives of educational practitioners (teachers, principals, consultants, superintendents) and the practical schema they were employing to achieve them.
 This understanding then enabled the academic to help practitioners use research results and theoretical concepts to both upgrade and better achieve their goals.
-It was part of Robinson’s professional code that he always volunteered to risk being the first to teach any proposed new intervention.
+It was part of Robinson's professional code that he always volunteered to risk being the first to teach any proposed new intervention.

-Over his more than two decades in the field, Robinson formalised his approach in a comprehensive system that is recognized for "the powerful procedures it contains for developing and analyzing curriculum… rooted in a clear conception of inquiry and problem solving".
+Over his more than two decades in the field, Robinson formalised his approach in a comprehensive system that is recognized for "the powerful procedures it contains for developing and analyzing curriculum... rooted in a clear conception of inquiry and problem solving".
 Several hundred of Robinson's publications have been disseminated.

-Since his formal retirement in 1991, Robinson has been a volunteer learning consultant with professionals in health, education, adult literacy and a variety of other social service agencies that see the need to introduce formal curriculum design concepts into their increasingly pro-active (educational) professional work.
-Working from the principle that the collective mission of these agencies should be to foster the optimal development of community members, an ongoing thrust is to develop the robust conception of a fully functioning human being that is needed to cumulate the impacts of their individual programs.
+After his formal retirement in 1991, Robinson was a volunteer learning consultant with professionals in health, education, adult literacy and a variety of other social service agencies that saw the need to introduce formal curriculum design concepts into their increasingly pro-active (educational) professional work.
+Working from the principle that the collective mission of these agencies should be to foster the optimal development of community members, an ongoing thrust was to develop the robust conception of a fully functioning human being that was needed to cumulate the impacts of their individual programs.